andrasnagy-data/DiscreteFourierTransform/README.md

-**Conclusion:** The algorithm managed to produce an (almost) identical representation of combined.wav, compared to the graph of all the individual (building) notes.
+**Conclusion:** The algorithm managed to produce an (almost) identical representation of combined.wav, in terms of the decomposed frequencies.

-*Next Project Idea*: Visualize "sounds" as spectogram and use a computer vision model to classify them.